 In addition to the course requirements for the M.S. degree outlined above, Ph.D. degree students must take additional courses for a cumulative total of at least 54 graduate credits (greater than and including 300 level) for completion of the Ph.D.
-These graduate credits can include research and independent study credits, as well as the required nine minor course credits, outlined below.
+These graduate credits can include research and independent study credits.